Slow or Gurgling Drains?

 Bituminous fibre pipes, aka ‘no-corrode pipes’, aka ‘Orangeburg’ pipes are causing major problems for plumbers, local governments, city officials, and homeowners across Canada.

-We have provided peace-of-mind for many residents by replacing their mushy no-corrode Orangeburg pipe!
+We have provided peace-of-mind for many residents by replacing their mushy, deteriorating no-corrode Orangeburg pipe thereby preventing serious contamination and sewage backups in the home.

 Give us a call today for a professional assessment to discuss possible “no-dig” options!Call Us 1-866-786-1801